-At my local rec center the seniors cut socks to slip over the front of their tennis shoes or slide wrist sweat bands over their shoes to rest under the ball of their foot for turning.
+At my local recreational center the seniors use The DanceSocks, or cut socks to slip over the front of their tennis shoes or slide wrist sweat bands over their shoes to rest under the ball of their foot for turning.
 I've never seen them fall, but I've never tried it myself.
 Verdict: Use dance sliders and DIY hacks at your own risk.

 One day at a thrift store I found a custom pair of leather dance shoes that were just my size.
 They dance very well, but there's no padding in the shoe and they tend to make my feet sweat.
 Verdict: Someone else's custom leather dance shoes are just okay.
 Follow up: These are great at the local recreational center where we dance on a dirty, sometimes sticky, linoleum floor.

 I have considered, but not yet tried, bowling shoes.
 My parents danced for years in their bowling shoes because they have a leather sole, are comfortable, and provide great support.
 Verdict: Good enough for Mom and Dad, I'd be willing to try it.